DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    The polarity of edge to detection direction.
 Positive is from black to white; Negative is from white to black.

 - **Max Association Distance** (Default: 0):
-   Not range limit, unit is pixel.
-   The maximum distance between a marker’s edge (either straight or circular) and its associated sub-edges during fit operation.
+   The maximum distance (pixel) between a marker’s edge and its associated sub-edges during fit operation.
-   For edge and stripe markers, it is measured perpendicular from the fitted edge position, along to the search direction.
    For circle markers, it is measured radially from the fitted circle perimeter.

 - **Min Edge Value** (Default: 10):
-   Only grayscale variation above this threshold will it be considered an edge.
+   Only grayscale variation above this threshold is considered an edge.

 Ring Region Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~